Ananya-yv/Car-Pricing-Dashboard/README.md

 # The Dashboard
 ![image](https://github.com/user-attachments/assets/d1eb1874-4008-425f-982d-c51eab03742b)

 The dashboard shows the dependency of selling price on year, Brand, Seller type, Fuel type e.t.c.
 Other metrics such as No. of owners, Seats e.t.c has shown a comparably ingnorable dependency.
+Filters are provided whereever required for comfortable viewing and analysis.

 # The Insights:
 1. ### Year: